xt0fer/Cminus2/docs/WeakJava.md

 The aim of the project is to develop a compiler that compiles WeakJava source into ZipRISC1 assembler language that can be processed by the [zas assembler](http://en.wikipedia.org/wiki/ZipRISC1).

 WeakJava has no global variables.
+There are no class (static) variables.
+(well, except maybe the I/O routines, maybe they should be Sys.read and Sys.write.
+Sys will be imported implicitly, as there is no other way to do it.)

-Variables must be local to the procedural/function scope.
+Variables must be local to the project-class/main/function scope.

-WeakJava must have a `Project` class and a `main()` function inside of it.
+WeakJava must start with a `Project` class and a `main()` function/method inside of it.
-All other functions are defined outside of main, but inside of `Project`.
+All other functions/methods are defined outside of main, but inside of `Project`.
+No nesting of functions/methods.
+Therefore, WeakJava is an 'object-oriented language' :-)

 It suffices to write a program `wjc` that